Back to Annuity Basics: What You Should Know for Retirement Planning

 Retirement planning can seem overwhelming when you are first starting out, but it doesn’t have to be.
-Understanding your long-term needs and what financial products might work best for you is a great place to begin.
+Understanding your long-term needs and what financial products might work for you is a great place to begin.

 How do annuities work?
 In exchange for either a single or recurring payment, which is called a premium, the insurance company promises to make a series of payments to you either immediately (an immediate annuity) or at some point in the future (a deferred annuity).

-Variable, Fixed or Fixed Indexed?
+Types of Annuities - Variable, Fixed or Fixed Indexed Annuities?

 There are three main types of annuities: variable, fixed and fixed indexed annuities (FIAs).
 The accumulation of interest helps differentiate between the three.